jordanwilson230/kubectl-plugins/README.md

 ## Install on Linux/Mac
 ### Kubectl version >= 1.12.0
-Checkout the support-v1.12.0 branch
+View the README on the support-v1.12.0 branch
-Run the install script.

 ### Kubectl version < 1.12.0
 ```bash